 My main interests are in ethical theory, epistemology, aesthetics, and the philosophy of perception.
 Issues in metaphysics and the philosophy of mind are also intimately connected to my work.

 My first monograph is a systematic defense of the claim that what it is to be rational is to correctly respond to the normative reasons you possess.
 It came out in 2018 with Oxford University Press.
 In 2016 Oxford University Press published Weighing Reasons, a collection I co-edited with Barry Maguire.
 I am currently writing a book about the connections between the epistemology of ethics, the epistemology of aesthetics, and the philosophy of perception.
 For more information on all three books, see the book page.

-To find out more about my work—past, present, and future—see the work page.
+To find out more about my scholarly work—past, present, and future—see this page.
+For information and links to my public facing work, see this page.
 A CV (in pdf format) can be found by clicking on the button below.

 I also write Critical Chunks, which is a weekly exercise in criticism.
 I write about what I love by trying to explain why it's beautiful.
 Subscribe if you want more beauty in your life!